May 19, 2021 update

 Meet the Need: GPBC COVID-19 Response Fund

-- Our physical offices are closed.
-Staff are working remotely.
+- Our physical offices are still closed.
+Staff are working both in person at the office and remotely.
 We are checking voicemails throughout the day.
+Reach out if you need something at the church.

 - The Food Pantry of Greater Portland is open with new operating procedures.
 For complete information click here.

 - For other groups and meetings, please contact your leader for information.